mx

 P.O.D.
 Satellite

-Panic!
-At the Disco A Fever You Can't Sweat Out
+Panic! at the Disco A Fever You Can't Sweat Out

-Phoenix United
+Phoenix (FRA) United

-Radiohead Hail To The Thief
+Radiohead Hail to the Thief

 Rage Against the Machine Renegades

-Red Hot Chili Peppers By The Way
+Red Hot Chili Peppers By the Way

 Reindeer Section Son of Evil Reindeer